Trafalgar Square: History

-Building work on the south side of the square in the late 1950s revealed deposits from the last interglacial period.
-Among the findings were the remains of cave lions, rhinoceroses, straight-tusked elephants and hippopotami.
+Building work on the south side of the square in the late 1950s revealed river terrace deposits containing fossils from the Last Interglacial, around 130-115,000 years ago.
+Among the findings were the remains of cave lions, rhinoceroses, straight-tusked elephant and hippopotamus, as well as feces of cave hyenas.

 The site has been significant since the 13th century.
-During Edward I's reign it hosted the King's Mews, running north from the T-junction in the south, Charing Cross, where the Strand from the City meets Whitehall coming north from Westminster.
+During the reign of Edward I of England it hosted the King's Mews, running north from the T-junction in the south, Charing Cross, where the Strand from the City of London meets Whitehall coming north from Westminster.
 From the reign of Richard II to that of Henry VII, the mews was at the western end of the Strand.
 The name "Royal Mews" comes from the practice of keeping hawks here for moulting; "mew" is an old word for this.
 After a fire in 1534, the mews were rebuilt as stables, and remained here until George IV moved them to Buckingham Palace.

 Clearance and development

-After 1732, the King's Mews were divided into the Great Mews and the smaller Green Mews to the north by the Crown Stables, a large block, built to the designs of William Kent.
+After 1732 the King's Mews were divided into the Great Mews and the smaller Green Mews to the north by the Crown Stables, a large block, built to the designs of William Kent.
 Its site is occupied by the National Gallery.

-In 1826 the Commissioners of H.M.
-Woods, Forests and Land Revenues instructed John Nash to draw up plans for clearing a large area south of Kent's stable block, and as far east as St Martin's Lane.
-His plans left open the whole area of what became Trafalgar Square, except for a block in the centre, which he reserved for a new building for the Royal Academy.
+In 1826 the Commissioners of Woods, Forests and Land Revenues instructed John Nash to draw up plans for clearing a large area south of Kent's stable block, and as far east as St Martin's Lane.
+His plans left open the whole area of what became Trafalgar Square, except for a block in the centre, which he reserved for a new building for the Royal Academy of Arts.
 The plans included the demolition and redevelopment of buildings between St Martin's Lane and the Strand and the construction of a road (now called Duncannon Street) across the churchyard of St Martin-in-the-Fields.
 The Charing Cross Act was passed in 1826 and clearance started soon after.
 Nash died soon after construction started, impeding its progress.
-The square was to be named for William IV commemorating his ascent to the throne in 1830.
-Around 1835, it was decided that the square would be named after the Battle of Trafalgar as suggested by architect George Ledwell Taylor, commemorating Nelson's victory over the French and Spanish in 1805 during the Napoleonic Wars.
+The square was to be named after William IV commemorating his accession to the throne in 1830.
+Around 1835 it was decided that the square would be named after the Battle of Trafalgar as suggested by the architect George Ledwell Taylor, commemorating Nelson's victory over the French and Spanish in 1805 during the Napoleonic Wars.